wadelau/wadelau.github.io/hanjst/hanjst-function-3.md

 <img src="{$imgPath}" alt=""/>
 ...
 ```
-This sentence will trigger a real HTTP request to a server for asking for the resouce marked with the path,  "{$imgPath}", apparently, this will yiled a 404 page er
+This sentence will trigger a real HTTP request to a server for asking for the resouce marked with the path,  "{$imgPath}", apparently, this will yiled a 404 page error.

+In order to overcome this issue, Hanjst introduces a custom function named `showImageAsync`.